AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-send-receive-messages.md

 ### Monitor message status

-Create an instance of `CallBack` to monitor the status of the message, including whether the message is successfully sent and the progress of uploading an attachment file.
-In this callback, you can update the message status on the user interface, for example, reporting an error when the message delivery fails.
+To validate that a message is successfully sent, or to track the upload progress of an attachment, override an instance of `io.agora.CallBack` for the message being sent.
+For example, the following code shows how to display an [Android toast](https://developer.android.com/guide/topics/ui/notifiers/toasts) in the user interface of your app to show message success or failure:

 ```java
 message.setMessageStatusCallback(new CallBack() {